syncfusion-content/blazor-docs/blazor/color-picker/localization.md

 Color Picker component has `RTL` support.
 It helps to render the Color Picker from right-to-left direction.
 It improves the user experiences and accessibility for users who use right-to-left languages(Arabic, Farsi, Urdu, etc).
 This can be achieved by setting the [EnableRtl](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfColorPicker.html#Syncfusion_Blazor_Inputs_SfColorPicker_EnableRtl) property to true.

-In the following example, Color Picker component is rendered in RTL mode with `arabic` locale.
+In the following example, Color Picker component is rendered in RTL mode with `Arabic` locale.

 ```cshtml